Andry Rajoelina: Family and early years

-Media entrepreneur
+Media mogul

 In 1993, at the age of 19, Rajoelina established his first enterprise: a small event production company called Show Business.
 In the following year, he organized an annual concert called Live that brought together foreign and Malagasy musical artists.
 The event gathered 50,000 participants on its tenth anniversary.

 In 1999, he launched Injet, the first digital printing technology company available on the island, which gained quick traction with its expansion of billboard advertising throughout the capital.
 Following his marriage in 2000, Andry and Mialy Rajoelina acquired Domapub, a competing Antananarivo-based billboard advertising business owned by Andry's in-laws.
 The couple worked together to manage the family businesses, with Andry responsible for Injet and his wife handling the affairs of Domapub.

 In May 2007, Andry Rajoelina purchased the Ravinala television and radio stations, and renamed them Viva TV and Viva FM.